digital-message/digital-message.github.io/learn/mindstorms.md

 ## Teachers as supervisors and project managers of the learning environment

-With this metaphor, we can borrow modern agile project management concepts, tools and best practice in education.
-In the context of Lego Mindstorms education, it is about time and resource management, help student identify problems and solutions as a team.
-In such a dynamic collaborative learning environment, effective social communication becomes the key.
+With this metaphor, we can borrow modern agile project management concepts, tools and best practice and apply them to education.
+In the context of hands-on Lego Mindstorms education, it is about time and resource management and helping student identify problems, build prototypes and find solutions as a team.
+In such a dynamic collaborative learning environment, effective communication of ideas becomes the key.

 ## Inspiration